portsoc/hangman-in-branches/README.md

 Before we start, we placed the call to `redrawKeyboard` in the correct line in `registerLetter`.
 This was left as [a challenge in the previous branch](https://github.com/manighahrmani/hangman-in-branches/tree/5#further-exploration), make sure to check it out.

-We have also tidied up the comments and written them as JSDoc comments (for more info see [this page](https://jsdoc.app/about-getting-started.html)).
+We have also tidied up the comments and written them as JSDoc comments.
+You don't need to do this in your submissions but if you are interested see [this page](https://jsdoc.app/about-getting-started.html).
-You don't need to worry about this, but now you could see our documentation by hovering over the names of documented objects (like functions) in your IDE.
+Now you can see our documentation by hovering over the names of documented objects (like functions) in your editor.
-Here is an example of what it looks like in Visual Studio Code:
+Try for example hovering over `registerLetter` in `index.js` in Visual Studio Code:

 ![Hovering over a function for its documentation](https://i.imgur.com/dYvVqWb.png)